 Myofibril activity is required for muscle contraction on the molecular level.
 When ATP binds to myosin, it separates from the actin of the myofibril, which causes a contraction.
 Muscle contraction is a complex process regulated by calcium influx and the stimulus of electrical impulses.

 Intercalated discs are gap junctions that link cardiomyocytes so that electrical impulses (action potentials) can travel between cells.
 In a more general sense, an intercalated disk is any junction that links cells together between a gap in which no other cells exist, such as an extracellular matrix.
 In cardiac muscle tissue, they are also responsible for transmission of action potentials and calcium during muscle contraction.
 In cardiac muscle, intercalated discs connecting cardiomyocytes to the syncytium, a multinucleated muscle cell, to support the rapid spread of action potentials and the synchronized contraction of the myocardium.
 Intercalated discs consist of three types of cell-cell junctions, most of which are found in other tissues besides cardiac muscle:

 Adherens junctions, which anchor actin filaments to cytoplasm of cardiomyocytes.

 Desmosomes, which bind adhesion proteins to the cytoskeleton within cells, thus connecting the cells.

-Gap junctions, which connect proteins to the cytoplasm of different cells and transmit action potentials between both cells, and is required for cellular depolarization.
+Gap junctions, which connect proteins to the cytoplasm of different cells and transmit action potentials between both cells, required for cellular depolarization.
 It is found primarily in nervous and muscular tissue.